daotq2000/aws-stutdy-group-workshop/content/1-introduce-aws/_index.md

 chapter : false
 pre : " <b> 1. </b> "
 ---
-#Introduction to AWS: Amazon Web Services Explained

 ## What is AWS?
 AWS stands for **Amazon Web Services**.
 It is a comprehensive and widely-used cloud computing platform provided by Amazon.com.
 Launched in 2006, AWS offers a broad set of services including computing power, storage options, networking capabilities, databases, machine learning, and AI tools, among others, all delivered over the internet.

 Businesses and individuals can leverage AWS to build and deploy applications and services with greater flexibility, scalability, and reliability compared to traditional on-premises infrastructure.
 AWS operates on a pay-as-you-go pricing model, allowing users to only pay for the resources they consume, which can help reduce costs and optimize spending.

-## Overview of AWS Features
+## AWS Cloud Basics, Overview of AWS Features
 Some key features and benefits of AWS include:

 **Scalability**: AWS allows users to scale resources up or down based on demand, ensuring optimal performance and cost efficiency.